 Move Closer to the Gym

 We can’t argue with the data.
 If there isn’t one close to you, find one close to your office and duck out during lunch a couple days a week.
-Then learn these 10 easy tips for losing weight in your 40s.
+And if you need a workout you can bang out instantly, try The Best Quickie Workout You Can Do Anywhere.